A sleeping baby

 Share the room, not the bed.
 The safest place for your baby to sleep is in your room, but NOT in your bed.
 Babies should always sleep alone.
 There should never be anything else in a baby’s sleep space except for the baby.
 A pacifier is okay if the baby uses one, but if breastfeeding, please wait until breastfeeding is well established.
 Pacifiers should not be attached to a string, cord, stuffed animal, or anything else.

 A baby should always sleep on their back at night and during nap time.
-Back sleeping on a firm flat mattress in a crib or portable crib decreases the risk for SIDS.
+Back sleeping on a firm, flat mattress in a crib or portable crib decreases the risk for SIDS.
+It does NOT increase the risk for choking or affect baby’s sleep quality.
+It is not safe to place babies on their stomach or side to sleep.
+Make sure all caregivers know back to sleep is best.

+Babies should sleep in a clean, clear crib.
 A baby’s crib should contain a fitted sheet only; no blankets, toys, pillows, bumpers, or other items that could cover a baby’s face and suffocate them.
-Cribs, bassinets, and portable play yards with firm, flat mattresses are the only safe places for babies to sleep.
+Cribs, bassinets, and portable playards with firm, flat mattresses are the only safe places for babies to sleep.

 Secondhand smoke increases the risk of SIDS and other health issues.
-Never care for a baby when using drugs or alcohol.
+Never use drugs or alcohol when caring for your infant.
 Be cautious of side effects when taking medications (including over-the-counter).
 If you’re exhausted, ask for help so you can rest.
 Make sure the baby isn’t too warm, dress them for the room’s temperature.

 Unsafe sleep practices are anything in the caretaker’s control that increase an infant’s risk of sleep-related death.
 The most common sleep-related risk factor is babies being placed on sleep surfaces that are not designed for infant sleep: